stud131/docs-monaca/content/products_guide/monaca_intro.en.md

 ## Monaca Subscription Plans

-Monaca provides various account types to match with your needs ranging from basic (FREE) to enterprise plan.
-After registration, your default account has a basic plan.
-You can upgrade it later when you want.
+Monaca provides various account types to match with your needs ranging from free to enterprise plan.
+After registration, 14 days free trial starts.
 For detailed information of Monaca account types and theirs usages, please refer to [Monaca Pricing](https://monaca.io/pricing.html).

+### If you use Activation Code:

+ -   If you want to upgrade plan or extend the expiration date, please contact us with preferred plan name and term of months.
+-   On the expiration date, your plan will be switched to Free automatically.

 ## Characteristics of hybrid apps